automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Condorraptor.md

 # Condorraptor
-## Description: A small theropod of middle Jurassic South America.
+## A small theropod of middle Jurassic South America.